Lower Derwent Weather

 Lower Derwent Forecast

 Monday Mostly sunny.
-Slight (20%) chance of a shower.
-Winds NW/NE 15 to 20 km/h tending SE/SW 20 to 30 km/h during the afternoon then becoming light during the evening.
+Areas of morning frost.
+Winds W/NW 15 to 20 km/h becoming light in the morning.

 Lower Derwent Observations